UniMath/agda-unimath/src/logic/double-negation-dense-maps.lagda.md

       ( is-double-negation-dense-map-double-negation-dense-map g)
 ```

-### The composite of a surjective map before an equivalence is dense
+### The composite of a double negation dense map before an equivalence is double negation dense

 ```agda
 is-double-negation-dense-map-left-comp-equiv :